-In September 2019 I joined the Department of Sociology and Social Research at the University of Trento, where I am a member of the Trento Center for Social Research Methods and the Research group on collective action, change and transition (CoACT) and the acting coordinator of the Hans Schadee Research Methods Center.
+I am an Associate Professor of Sociology at the Department of Sociology and Social Research at the University of Trento, where I am also a member of the Research group on collective action, change and transition (CoACT) and the acting coordinator of the Hans Schadee Research Methods Center.

 I obtained a PhD in Sociology from Ghent University (Belgium).
 Prior to joining the University of Trento, I was an Assistant Professor in Organisational Studies at VU University Amsterdam, a researcher/guest lecturer at the University of Groningen, and a Senior Lecturer in Organisational Behaviour and Human Resource Management at Surrey Business School (University of Surrey, UK) and the Programme Leader for the 4-year PhD in Management.
 I was also an associate member of Sociology/Nuffield College (Oxford University).

 I have published a number of articles on social network analysis in leading social science journals, including Social Networks, Journal of Management Studies, British Journal of Social Psychology, Human Resource Management and the Journal of Mathematical Sociology.

 Together with Martin Everett I was a guest-editor for a special issue on “Advances in Two-mode Social Network Analysis” in the journal Social Networks, and together with Nick Harrigan and Joe Labianca we guest-edited a special issue on “Negative and Signed Tie Networks” for Social Networks.
 I have also contributed to the book Multilevel Network Analysis for the Social Sciences and wrote a chapter on models for network analysis for the Oxford Handbook for Social Network Analysis.